 Like the Half Jacket, these Flak Jacket glasses are compatible with Oakley Authentic Prescription Lenses.

 If you are trying to decide between the Flak Jacket and Half Jacket (2.0) here is a quick and useful video with a side by side comparison.

-Bollé Performance Eyewear ....or just Bollé is known for protective eyewear.
+Bollé Performance Eyewear ….or just Bollé is known for protective eyewear.
 I originally came across the company while skiing as they are one of the top brands selling ski googles.
-In 2001 they were bought out by Bushnell Corporation (famous for binoculars).
+In 2001 they were bought out by Bushnell Corporation (well known brand for quality binoculars).

 The lenses are available in polarized and non-polarized versions.
 There are plenty of style choices with these sunglasses as the frames come in black, white and orange and there are lenses available in amber, grey, green, black and rose.

 If you are shopping for Bollé sunglasses, the abbreviations can get a little confusing Here are the key terms you might see: